zabroseric/sfdc-xml-parser/README.md

 By default, deserialization is handled through the native Apex JSON functionality.
 However, if the apex object extends the XML.Deserialize interface, the default behaviour will be overridden and the xmlDeserialize method is called.

-The method will be passed either a list, map or string based on what is located inside current the XML tag.
+The method will be passed either a list, map or primitive data type based on what is located inside current the XML node.

 An example of this can be seen below: